The Project Engineering curriculum proposed by Oxford Academics is relatively unique in two ways:

 Graduates of this programme are well-equipped to deal with real projects in real settings, at a significantly advanced level of project expertise.

-At the end of this Level 7 Diploma, students should understand :-
+At the end of FHEQ Level 7, students should understand :-

 The construction of a requirement baseline (including making requirements measurable and characterized) and definition baseline.

 Both economic and strategic value analysis of projects.